jpvelez/transit-future/_posts/2009-11-29-purple-line-rebuild.md

 ## Rebuilding the tracks means faster commutes from the North Suburbs to the city.

-## And quicker trips from the City.
+## And quicker trips from the city.